nothankyouplease-csfasdfasdfasdf/nothankyouplease-csfasdfasdfasdf.github.io/_posts/Threat Research/2025-08-20-DieselVortex.md

 # Overview

-In February 2026, *Ctrl-Alt-Intel* and *Have I Been Squatted* uncovered a financially motivated threat actor we've tracked as **Diesel Vortex**.
-The group operate a phishing-as-a-service platform branded *Global Profit* or *MC Profit Always* and harvested more than 1,500 unique credentials belonging to Western logisitics, trucking and transportation companies
+In February 2026, *Ctrl-Alt-Intel* and *Have I Been Squatted* identified a financially motivated threat actor we've tracked as **Diesel Vortex**.
+The group operate a phishing-as-a-service platform branded *Global Profit* or *MC Profit Always* and harvested more than 1,500 unique credentials belonging to Western logistics, trucking, and transportation companies.

 Recovered source code and database dumps provided rare visibility into both infrastructure and operations.
 Telegram webhook logs embedded within the platform exposed months of internal coordination between operators.